Links FX

 X- X Factor:

 For years designers have tried to define what the X factor really is, I reckon I have the answer.
 Go into a store to buy a kettle, you have a £20 budget, two are available, one is plain and the other aesthetically pleasing, both have identical functions.
-Most people would by the better looking example.
+Most people would purchase the better looking example.

 So how do you put the X Factor into your products…?
 Form follows Function follows Form of course.